Zenyatta: 2007: three-year-old season

 On November 22, 2007, Zenyatta made her debut in a Maiden Special Weight at a distance of 6 1/2 furlongs over Hollywood Park's artificial track surface.
 She broke last in a field of twelve and was still in tenth place after half a mile.
 She swung wide turning into the stretch and drew clear to win by three lengths.

 On December 15, Zenyatta made her next start in an allowance race at Hollywood Park over a distance of 1 1/16 miles.
-She trailed the field for the first half mile then began to move into position while swinging wide on the final turn.
-In the stretch, she drew along the early leader and continued to draw off to win handily by 3 1/2 lengths.
+She trailed the field for the first half mile, then began to move into position while swinging wide on the final turn.
+In the stretch, she caught the early leader and drew off to win handily by 3 1/2 lengths.